Childminder Guides > Early Years Safety Blog > Staying Safe in Winter

 **Remind parents that you take their child outside to play and learn every day and ask them to provide a winter coat their child can move around in - not one that makes them look like the Michelin man and restricts movement.
 Gloves in pockets – scarf down sleeve – hat in hood and they are never lost!

-When travelling in the car it is important that snow suits and bulky coats are removed so that the harness straps hold children securely.
+Risk assessment: when travelling in the car, it is important that snow suits and bulky coats are removed so that the harness straps hold children securely.
 Best practice advice is to pop a blanket over them that they can kick off when they are warm enough instead of bundling them up and risking them getting too hot when the car heats up.
-If you don’t have a blanket handy you can use a coat which they can quickly remove instead.
+If you don’t have a blanket handy, you can use their coat backwards, which they can quickly remove instead.

-Parents might find it useful if you share some safe sleeping and car seat safety information with them as the winter approaches.
+**Parents might find safe sleeping information useful as the winter approaches.

 **You might find it useful to plan some winter themed activities which teach children about hot and cold, reminding them that the fires and radiators are hot this time of year and the floors might be cold.

-We find a hot chocolate or a cup of warm vegetable soup goes down well this time of year!
+**In our early years setting, we find a cup of warm vegetable soup goes down well this time of year!
 The children love helping to make soup as well and we go to the shop to buy winter vegetables together.

 Don’t have an account?
 Register free today